eiiko6/theme-switcher/README.md

 ## Usage

 - Place your configuration files in a directory in the path specified in the config.
-- Run `dotswitch switch <theme_name> <profile_name>` to enable a profile.
+- Run `dotswitch switch <profile_name> <profile_name>` to enable a profile.
 You can also list your profiles with `dotswitch list`.

-> Warning: this **will** overwrite the files currently present in **.config**, replacing them with symlinks to the corresponding files in the selected theme.
+> Warning: this **will** overwrite the files currently present in **.config**, replacing them with symlinks to the corresponding files in the selected profile.
 Use the `backup` option to backup you files, and/or the `preview` option to preview changes.

 ## Configuration

 The script will read `~/.config/dotswitch/dotswitch.conf`.

-Specify the location of your themes (required):
+Specify the location of your profiles (required):
 > `profiles_dir = ~/some-path/`

-You can add multiple global scripts executed at each theme switch with:
+You can add multiple global scripts executed at each profile switch with:
 > `global_script = ~/some-path/some-script.sh`
 > `global_script = ~/some-path/some-other-script.sh`